 By this point, most of us have heard the jazz about how our electronics’ blue light affects our ability to go to sleep.
 But, there’s much more to it than that.
 Let’s go back to the scenario we opened with.
 After five minutes or so without being able to drift back to sleep, what are you going to reach for?
 Probably the smartphone that’s sitting next to your bed.
 And, that’s a bad choice, my friend- it will most certainly seal the deal on your less than restful night.

 Do yourself a favor, keep that phone outside your bedroom!

 Create a Self-Care Routine

 There’s little question that high levels of stress can have an impact on our sleep.
-Stress increases anxiety and creates arousal in our brains, and, thus forth, our body.
+It increases anxiety and creates arousal in our brains, and, thus forth, our body.

 So, why not take preventative measures to manage that stress?
-You could try meditation, setting aside time everyday to do something you enjoy, going for a walk, or whatever else fills your cup and lowers your stress levels.
+You can try meditation, setting aside time every day to do something enjoyable, going for a walk, or whatever else fills your cup and lowers your stress levels.

-It’s worthy to note, however, that excessive vigorous aerobic activity and weightlifting does not seem to have a positive impact on quality sleep.
+However, it’s worthy to note that studies show excessive vigorous aerobic activity and weightlifting do not seem to have a positive impact on quality rest.

-Are you looking for more content to guide you on your path to a happy, healthy life?
-Check out the rest of our blog and don’t forget to follow us on social media.
-We can be found at youthdynamicsmt on Instagram, or People of Youth Dynamics and Youth Dynamics of Montana on Facebook.
+If you enjoyed this article, check out the rest of our blog today and make sure to follow us on social media.
+You can find us at youthdynamicsmt on Instagram, or Youth Dynamics of Montana and People of Youth Dynamics on Facebook.